 “It’s no secret that many public corporations and private firms alike are motivated by short-term profit over the economic security of their employees.
 But it’s a different story when you’re the owner of the company.”

-According to Clark, it’s important to listen to the change in the narrative because AI is shifting a change in job loss much sooner than anticipated.
+According to Clark, it’s important to listen to the change in the narrative there is a shifting change in job loss much sooner than anticipated.
 What was once maybe thirty to fifty years out is actually right around the corner.

 It’s time to start adjusting now to the future of work